ragpi/ragpi-docs/docs/integrations/slack.md

 ### 3. Deploy Ragpi with Slack Integration

-Refer to the [Deployment documentation](/deployment) for instructions on deploying Ragpi with the Slack integration.
+Refer to the [Deployment documentation](/deployment) to choose a deployment method and deploy Ragpi with the Slack integration.

-Ensure that your `.env` file includes:
+Ensure that the following environment variables are configured when deploying the Slack integration:

 ```env
 SLACK_APP_TOKEN=your-app-token